The Five Elements Needed to Master Emotional Writing

 The Mist (Ugh.
 That ending).

 Do you cry at movies?
-Or do the tears flow while reading a book?
+Or have your tears ever dripped onto the page while reading a book?

 Agreed?
 Good.

-Have you ever told a story that made someone else cry?
+Have you ever told a story that made someone else swipe their eyes with a tissue?

-This is the skillful art of using words and phrases to elicit a specific biological response.
+You’re already skilled in the art of using words and phrases to elicit a specific biological response.

-By mastering five simple elements, you can make people mourn the deaths of people they’ve never even met.
+By mastering five simple elements, you can make people:

-Cry with happiness at a reunion of two people that don’t really exist in real life.
+Cry with happiness at a reunion of two people that don’t exist in real life.

 And cringe with embarrassment from a situation that happens to someone else entirely.

-If you want these kinds of reactions from your loyal readers, here are the five elements to master.
+If you want these kinds of reactions from your loyal readers, here are the five elements to add to your writer’s toolbox.

 Five Elements to Master for Emotional Writing